RoboJackets/ros-training/code/instructions/week2.md

 After creating the `ros::NodeHandle`, we can now create a `ros::Publisher` for the node. `ros::NodeHandle` has a function `advertise` that creates a `ros::Publisher` and returns it.
-Before we create the `ros::Publisher` though, we need to tell ROS what message type we will be publishing.
+Before we create the `ros::Publisher` though, we need to tell ROS what type of message we will be publishing.
 In this case, since we want to publish a number, we can use the built-in `std_msgs::Int32` message type.
-We also need the name of a topic to which we'll be publishing the messages on, which we'll set to `my_number`
+We also need the name of a topic where the messages will be published, which we'll set to `my_number`.

+(Note: `std_msgs` is a library provided by ROS for creating messages for standard types.
+[Read more here](http://wiki.ros.org/std_msgs).)

 Add an include for the `std_msgs/Int32.h`:
 ```c++